marisarpo/horizons-week02/day2/4_responsive/README.md

 - [goal (small expanded)][ss-04d]
 - [goal (small expanded zoomed)][ss-04e]

-In this final phase, you're going to get a taste of the power of Bootstrap to help build interactive, responsive user interfaces--something we will rely heavily upon over the next few days to build a real web app.
+In this final Part, you're going to get a taste of the power of Bootstrap to help build interactive, responsive user interfaces--something we will rely heavily upon over the next few days to build a real web app.
 Take a look at the Bootstrap [Components] to